Three days post op front amputation

 8 thoughts on “Three days post op front amputation”

 1. Hello and welcome to Tripawds- you’ve been in the forums, right?
 I seem to remember Lucy’s story.
-If you haven’t been there you should check them out: http://tripawds.com/forums/ lots of info on amputation, recovery and treatment.
+If you haven’t been there you should check them out: https://tripawds.com/forums/ lots of info on amputation, recovery and treatment.
 And more people there too.

 Your vet probably xrayed the lungs before surgery?
 That is the most common method used to see lung mets.
 Unfortunately even if they are not seen xray the cancer is often in the body in microscopic form.
 That being said- I’ve never heard of any pup having lung issues from mets if they were not visible on an xray.